-The Director, Corporate and Information Governance/Authority Clerk ("Clerk") or his or her designee shall manage the continued development and maintenance of a Records and Information Management Program ("Program") that shall apply to the Authority and all of its departments.
-The Clerk shall provide guidance to the Authority's officers, employees and consultants with respect to the specific requirements of the Program.
+The designated Director, or his or her designee, shall manage the continued development and maintenance of a Records and Information Management Program ("Program") that shall apply to the Authority and its departments.
+The Director shall provide guidance to the Authority's officers, employees and consultants with respect to the specific requirements of the Program.